Why This Keeps Happening Even When Everything “Looks Fine”

 Operational Pain Points People Discover Late

 Read-only systems add friction to routine maintenance.
 Updates require remounting filesystems, coordinating reboots, and ensuring nothing writes at the wrong moment.
 Firmware updates, configuration changes, and recovery procedures all become more rigid.
+These setups work best when the workload is fixed and predictable, writes are limited to known locations, updates are infrequent and planned, and recovery paths are tested rather than assumed.

 Without that discipline, read-only root filesystems reduce one failure mode while introducing others that are harder to diagnose remotely.
+Used intentionally, they are a solid tool.
+Used casually, they create brittle systems that fail quietly instead of loudly.

 Designing Long-Running Deployments That Assume Failure

-- fast redeploy over fragile tuning
+- Redeploy speed beats fragile tuning

 Know When to Walk Away From SD Cards